DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

        XX:XX:XX:XX:XX:02
        ...

 *   ``--eth-peer=N,XX:XX:XX:XX:XX:XX``

     Set the MAC address ``XX:XX:XX:XX:XX:XX`` of the peer port N, where 0 <= N < ``CONFIG_RTE_MAX_ETHPORTS`` from the configuration file.

+*   ``--tx-ip=SRC,DST``

+    Set the source and destination IP address used when doing transmit only test.
+    The defaults address values are source 192.18.0.1 and destination 192.18.0.2.
+These are special purpose addresses reserved for benchmarking (RFC 2544).

+*   ``--tx-udp=SRC[,DST]``

+    Set the source and destination UDP port number for transmit test only test.
+    The default port is the port 9 which is defined for the discard protocol (RFC 863).

 *   ``--pkt-filter-mode=mode``